-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and GlaxoSmithKline's overall score of 28.93 (as at 07/01/2020) is nothing to write home about – landing it in it in the 41st percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and GlaxoSmithKline's overall score of 28.51 (as at 12/31/2018) is pretty good – landing it in it in the 35th percentile of companies rated in the same sector.

 ESG scores are increasingly used to estimate the level of risk a company like GlaxoSmithKline is exposed to within the areas of "environmental" (carbon footprint, resource use etc.), "social" (health and safety, human rights etc.), and "governance" (anti-corruption, tax transparency etc.).

 To gain some more context, you can compare GlaxoSmithKline's total ESG risk score against those of similar companies.

 - Pfizer (PFE.US): 33.15

 - Johnson-and-Johnson (JNJ.US): 35.80

 - IDEXX Laboratories (IDXX.US): 29.79

 GlaxoSmithKline's environmental score of 3.88 puts it squarely in the 6th percentile of companies rated in the same sector.
 This could suggest that GlaxoSmithKline is a leader in its sector terms of its environmental impact, and exposed to a lower level of risk.